 Whether you’re interested in the latest European cinema or the connections between theatre, film and psychoanalytic thinking, there's plenty for you on our programme.

 Framed Lives is a long-term programme of film screenings and discussions.
 Each series features four biographical films/documentaries about famous individuals within a specific field.
 Screenings are followed by brief presentations by psychoanalysts, film scholars and other experts, leaving plenty of time for discussion from the floor.

 Location: The Institute of Contemporary Arts (ICA), The Mall, London SW1Y 5AH

 epff9 tickets on sale now!

 Our biennial European Psychoanalytic Film Festival, held at BAFTA in London, showcases the best in contemporary European cinema and attracts psychoanalysts, filmmakers, scholars and guests from around the world.

-Further information about the event and tickets will be available in due course at http://www.psychoanalysis.org.uk/events
+Further information about the event and tickets are available at: http://www.psychoanalysis.org.uk/events

 To learn more about epff, click here.

 In 2015 we ran our hugely successful series ‘The Stuff of Dreams: Shakespeare on the Screen’ at the Institute of Contemporary Arts.